2017 Leadership Coaching Academy

-Community leaders who know how to coach others bring out the best in people by helping them improve performance, communications, relationships and team-building.
+Community leaders who know how to coach bring out the best in people by helping them improve performance, communications, relationships and team-building.
 Coaching skills are essential for those who want to help their staff, leaders and organizations thrive.
-The Leadership Coaching Academy is designed for emerging and seasoned professionals and board leaders of non-profit organizations and educational institutions, and can benefit anyone who is interested in learning core coaching skills for their work and life.
+The Leadership Coaching Academy is designed for emerging and seasoned professionals and community leaders.
+This eight-hour training, with the option of ongoing additional monthly sessions, can benefit anyone who is interested in learning core coaching skills for their work and life.

 - Improve listening skills and interpersonal communication

-- Develop tools for powerful questioning to unlock creativity
+- Develop tools for powerful questioning to elevate decision making and unlock new possibilities

 - Help teams identify priorities and take action

-- “I’ve been through many leadership programs, but I think Deborah Grayson Riegel’s coaching training has had the greatest impact.
-The day of training, with follow-up practice sessions, contributed to my skills and confidence.” -Nancy Weigley, Executive Director, Central Reform Congregation
+“I’ve been through many leadership programs, but I think Deborah Grayson Riegel’s coaching training has had the greatest impact.
+The day of training, with follow-up sessions, contributed to my skills and confidence as CEO.” -Nancy Weigley, Executive Director, CRC

 For more information, contact Marci Mayer Eisen at 314-442-3810 or MEisen@JFedSTL.org.